 Lidl goes to court over Aldi price survey

-Lidl also claimed that the Aldi prices were not “in-store” prices but came from a master list.
+Lidl claims the Aldi prices used in a survey were not “in-store” prices but came from a master list.

 Supermarket chain Lidl Ireland has brought High Court proceedings over an allegedly flawed price survey commissioned by rival Aldi which put Lidl in second place.
 Aldi commissioned accountants Grant Thornton to carry out the survey in February 2018.